-Triggers are a central element for every Automation as we already discussed in section 2.0.
+Triggers are the central element for every Automation.
 They define the moment an Action happens.

 They can also be tricky: if you use the wrong Trigger, you might be getting the wrong information or create multiple tickets even though you only want one.
 This now seems very abstract, but we are going to explain the underlying logic so it will be easy for you to build your own Automation.

 Understanding the data structure of calls

 To properly integrate call data in your CRM or helpdesk, you need to first understand the data structure of calls in babelforce (or call parameters as we will call them).
 Most calls consist of a Parent and a Child call.
 And here we already jump right into the topic.